 ● Requires advanced knowledge of penetration testing.

 Cain and Abel is a password recovery tool that also functions as a network analyzer and an attacker tool.
 It is mainly used to crack encrypted passwords.
+Developed for Microsoft Windows, Cain and Abel is widely utilized by network administrators, security professionals, and ethical hackers to recover various types of passwords.

 Features: